jbcoe/value_types/DRAFT.md

 };
 ```

-For an interface type with a public, virtual destructor, users would potentially
+For an interface type with a public virtual destructor, users would potentially
 pay the cost of virtual dispatch twice when deleting `polymorphic<I>` objects
 containing derived-type objects.